b97tsk/reactive-tree/README.md

 #### class Leaf: value

-`value` is a data property, no magic happen when you get or set this property.
+Get or set the `value`.

 Generally, you should consider using `read()` or `write()` instead of getting or setting this property.

 #### class Leaf: selector

-`selector` determines whether the leaf should react when a new value writes to it.
+Determine whether the leaf should react when a new value writes to it.

 By default, leaves react only when a different value writes to them.
 You can change this behavior by setting this property.